israelmuca/Repair-Store-Ticket-System-Deprecated/README.md

 - Registers tickets as closed once the equipment is paid for and delivered

 ## Prerequisites
-- A Google account
+- A Google account - _regular or G Suite, doesn't matter_
-- Firebase Authentication
-- Firebase Database
-- Firebase Hosting
+- 15 minutes to set everything up

 ## Getting started
 This will be a blog post to keep the readme more concise